SHELLEY EMLING

 ABOUT ME

 Hailing from the Lone Star State, I studied journalism at the University of Texas in Austin before setting off to New Orleans to do the 5 a.m. to 1 p.m. reporting shift for UPI in the late 1980s.
-And that was just the beginning of an ongoing quest to satisfy my wanderlust.
+And that was just the beginning of an ongoing effort to satisfy my wanderlust.

-My husband and I eloped to Guatemala in 1991 and wound up living and freelancing in Central America for two years.
+In fact, my husband and I eloped to Guatemala in 1991 and wound up living and freelancing in Central America for two years.

 I got lucky.

-When I was living in Central America, I came upon an awful lot of retired Americans who told me they wished they’d had a guidebook to help them plan their retirement in Mexico and throughout Latin America.
+When I was living in Central America, I came upon an awful lot of retired Americans who told me they wished they’d have had a guidebook to help them plan their retirement in Latin America.
 That gave me the idea for my first book: "Your Guide to Retiring to Mexico, Costa Rica, and Beyond."
 Without the help of an agent, I sent it out to a few publishers and sold the book within weeks to Avery Publishing.
 I thought, “wow, this book writing stuff isn’t so hard…”

 WRONG!!!!

 Over the next several years, I tried to sell a book on the difficulties of being a Type A career woman and mother.
-Unfortunately, a little book called "I Don’t Know How She Does It" by Allison Pearson came out and — wouldn’t you know — it was brilliant.
+Unfortunately, a little book called "I Don’t Know How She Does It" by Allison Pearson came out and—wouldn’t you know—it was brilliant.

 That led me to write and talk a great deal about girls and science — and how to get more women to go into scientific fields.

-Then... when asked by my editors to consider writing a biography of St. Catherine of Siena, this Presbyterian married to an agnostic hesitated.
+When asked by my editors to consider writing a biography of St. Catherine of Siena, this Presbyterian married to an agnostic hesitated.
 What did I know about female saints?
 But the more I looked into this frail woman who wasn’t afraid to give even the pope a good tongue-lashing if he needed it, the more enthralled I became.
-And so I wrote "Setting the World on Fire: The Brief, Astonishing Life of St. Catherine of Siena" — and I’m so glad I did.
-In 2016, an era of selfies, Kardashians and social media, it was refreshing to learn about a completely selfless person who believed that doing for others was the only true path to happiness.